In Minnesota's small tourist towns, there's trepidation over visitors

-GRAND MARAIS, MINN. – As customers stood six feet apart at the checkout stand inside Buck’s Hardware store, some looked at unfamiliar faces with suspicion.
+GRAND MARAIS, MINN. – As customers stood 6 feet apart at the checkout stand inside Buck’s Hardware store, some looked at unfamiliar faces with suspicion.

 “I wouldn’t want your job,” one man told a clerk behind the counter.
 “Especially with all the city people coming up. … What part of ‘stay home’ don’t they understand?”